 Puncture the eyes of the coconut with a nail, and drain the milk into a small saucepan.
 Using a hammer, crack open coconut.
 Remove the outer shell and dark-brown skin; discard.
 Grate flesh.

-Combine egg yolks and sugar in the bowl of an electric mixer fitted with paddle attachment.
+Combine egg yolks and sugar in the bowl of an electric mixer.
 Cream at medium-high speed until very thick and pale yellow, 3 to 5 minutes.
-Return whole milk to a simmer.
+Return milk to a simmer.

 Add half of the warm milk to egg-yolk mixture, and whisk until blended.
 Return new mixture to saucepan with remaining milk.
 Cook over low heat, stirring constantly, until the mixture is thick enough to coat the back of a wooden spoon.